trlafleur/Flow-Sensor-Tasmota/Flow-Sensor.md

 ~~~
 We set the sensor to type = 0.
 Set Flow Factor to 1.
-Set Max Flow reset time in seconds to 4 minutes if no pulses,  = 240
 Set max flow rate to 60 (per manufacture spec sheet)
 Set Flow Units to 0 (GPM)
 ~~~